danielpilich/to-do-list-react/README.md

 # To-Do List Application
-A simple to-do list application using React.js and Node.js.
+A simple to-do list application using React.js, Node.js and Postgres.